mtwg/memoryhole-ansible/Readme.md

 After this command runs, you should be able to see an instance of memoryhole running at the host you specified.
 Use the values from app_user and app_password in your config.yml to login.

 ## Post-Run
+(Note: these tasks will soon be automated ;)

 I usually:
-- run certbot
+- install cerbot & run `certbot --webroot --apache -d your.domain.name`. choose the most secure option
-- manually change the apache configs
+- you may have to manually change the apache config, but usually not.
-- install fail2ban
+- install `apt-get install fail2ban`
-- disable root ssh
+- disable root ssh in `/root/.ssh/config`
 - install and configure https://github.com/BinaryDefense/artillery

 ## Development/Contributing